sehHeiden/poll_election_bavaria_2023/readme.md

 The search in the public timeline is done without a login, therefore only public posts are monitored.
 For the search a bearer token is neaded.
 During the addition of the search the limit of requested post was increased from 20 (default) to 40 (maximum).

-The posts are requested every full hour starting 08/29/23.
+The posts are requested every full hour starting Aug.
+29th 2023.
 The retrieval is done with a Elixir programm that runs on Erlang's BEAM runtime, to increase stabiliy.
 For instance automatic recovering after failing connections.
 Each post is written into four tables of a SQLite3 database.
 The toots table contains the post itself and some of its user data.
 The users table contains some data of the posts about the users, who wrote the posts.

 The related table fields contains the fields a user can set, to add some information about him-/herself.
 The related tags table contains all tags of every post.